About

 The Vision

-" I strive to advocate for animals who cannot speak for themselves, working to ensure they receive shelter, nourishment, and boundless love without fear. " -Cecilia Boyer
+" Striving to advocate for animals who cannot speak for themselves, working to ensure they receive shelter, nourishment, and boundless love without fear. " -Cecilia Boyer